Go to Next Chapter -- Return to Contents/Index

 “It’s obvious,” cried Sam, hovering frantically around her head, “Alice has fainted.
 We gotta bring her around.”

-Barking orders to his group, Sam’s first concern was Alice’s pulse, which he could not take.
+Barking orders to his group, Sam’s first concern was Alice’s pulse, which he couldn’t take.
 While Wanda and Neva went to fetch a wet rag, Drew tried his paw at checking her pulse, while Sam stuck his snout under her hair to make sure she was breathing.
 Suddenly, as he began licking her furiously with his tongue, she awakened from her faint, protesting groggily as the rough little muscle worked on her check.

-Rising up with blurry eyes and a light-head, Alice stared vacantly at the tell-tale screen and rotated her head slowly his way.
+Rising up with blurry eyes and a light head, Alice stared vacantly at the telltale screen and rotated her head slowly his way.

 “Sam?”
-She murmured breathlessly. “. . .
+She murmured breathlessly. “….
 Is that really you?”

 “It’s true,” nodded Sam, wishing she could read his mind, “India has turned us all into cats!”